Lang Tengah Turtle Watch

 While we have personal connections with Nepal and Indonesia as well, we’ve chosen to focus our investments in projects in Mozambique.
 It’s a beautiful country that benefits far less from tourism than Nepal and Indonesia; it’s 75% deforested and half of the population are less than 15 years old.
 Foreign interest in Mozambique’s rich minerals also threatens the country’s ecological future.

 What can you do?
 You could talk to us or you could visit the Eden website to sponsor a project yourself.
 Our starting point was to send them what we would have spent buying and mailing Christmas cards.
 It was a small amount but it put 2,500 new trees in the ground.
 It also inspired us to subsequently invest six times the cost of offsetting the carbon for our annual international travel in more poverty-busting trees for Mozambique.
+When Covid-19 put a stop to that travel, our MD Richard Boston cycled nearly a thousand miles across the UK to raise enough money to plant another 50,000 trees, which’ll soak up 15,000 tonnes of CO2.
 Maybe you could do something similar…?

 Bringing leadership development to Malawi

 As our Director of Coaching, Jane’s primary reason for visiting Malawi was to coach entrepreneurial women.
 Malawi – often known as ‘the warm heart of Africa’ – has desperately high levels of poverty and women are often seen as key to the nation’s future prosperity.
 The women she coached were an inspiration: a mix of purely commercial entrepreneurs and women whose businesses were themselves enhancing the quality of life for people across Malawi.